Best Quicken Simplifi Alternative Apps in the US (2025)

 So, why are people looking for something new?

-- Forced Subscriptions: Quicken Simplifi shifted to a subscription model in 2018, which means you have to pay every single year.
-In a recent research from Secure Data Recovery, 90% of respondents saying companies have "gone too far", many feel that subscriptions add no value, adding another one for a legacy software may feel backwards to some.
+- Forced Subscriptions: Quicken Simplifi shifted to a subscription model in 2018, which means you have to pay every single year, for the whole year in advance.
+In a recent research from Secure Data Recovery, 90% of respondents saying companies have "gone too far", many feel that subscriptions add no value and adding one for a legacy software that was free for so long feels backwards to some.

-- Customer Support Issues: Trying to get help can be a massive headache, with one person on Better Business Bureau noting they wasted 40+ hours being transfered from agent to agent.
-Quicken's Better Business Bureau page shows only 17 complaints closed in the last 12 months.
+- Customer Support Issues: Trying to get help can be a massive headache, with one person on Better Business Bureau reviews noting they wasted 40+ hours being transferred from agent to agent.
+Quicken's Better Business Bureau page shows only 17 complaints closed in the last 12 months, however the company IS NOT Better Business Bureau accredited.
 Its Trustpilot score is an average 3.7 out of 5, with users citing poor service and unresolved bugs.

 - Syncing Nightmares: A common complaint is the software's failure to reliably sync with bank accounts.
-If your financial app can't even get this right, it may become more of a liability than a tool.
+If your financial app can't even get this right, it becomes more of a liability than a tool.
+I mean, really?

 What Features to Look for in a Quicken Simplifi Alternative

-When you’re looking for other options than Quicken Simplifi, don't just download the first app with a slick logo.
-You need something that actually makes your life easier, not just another dashboard to check and review at the end of each month.
+When you’re looking for other options than Quicken Simplifi, don't just download the first app with a slick logo and a cool one liner.
+You need to look for something that actually makes your life easier, not just another dashboard to check and review at the end of each month.
 Based on current trends, here’s what really matters.

-- Autonomous Financial Health: The app should work for you in the background.
+- Autonomous Financial Health: The app should work for you in the background, all the time.

-- Proactive Problem Solving: It spots issues and offers you real solutions.
+- Proactive Problem Solving: It spots issues and offers you real solutions and then gets them for you.

-- Real-World Financial Support: Helps with annoying tasks like negotiating bills.
+- Real-World Financial Support: Helps with annoying tasks like negotiating bills and refunds.

 Best 9 Alternative Options to Quicken Simplifi